-Article 29 of the Constitution of the Republic of Estonia2 provides that everyone is free to belong to unions and federations of employees and employers.
+Article 29 of the Constitution of the Republic of Estonia6 provides that everyone is free to belong to unions and federations of employees and employers.
+Unions and federations of employees and employers may assert their rights and lawful interests by means which are not prohibited by law.
 The conditions and procedure for the exercise of the right to strike are provided by law.